-The EU-funded Project “Support to Justice Sector Reforms in Ukraine” aims at consolidation of sector-wide justice reforms in Ukraine.
+The EU Project “PRAVO-Justice” aims at consolidation of sector-wide justice reforms in Ukraine.
 The Project involves experts from various EU Member States and beyond, and will continue until the end of 2017.
 Among other activities, the Project has assisted Ukrainian authorities in the judiciary reset and selection of new Supreme Court judges, creation of the Judicial Reform Council, restructuring of MOJ, reform of registers and e-justice, setting up of probation service etc.

 Project objectives and key components